A-ZC-Lau/forgit-me-not/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# Starts local server + runs electron.
+Make sure you reload electron once the server is running so it displays correct content
-npm run dev
+npm start

 # build for production with minification
 npm run build
-# Make sure you remove leading '/' in src in the dist/index.html
+# Make sure you remove leading '/' in src and href in the dist/index.html

 # build for production and view the bundle analyzer report
 npm run build --report

-# make sure you've ran "npm run build" first and removed leading '/' in dist/index.html
+# make sure you've ran "npm run build" first
 # package for mac
 npm run package-mac
 # package for windows
 npm run package-win
 # package for linux
 npm run package-linux

 # no tests yet
 # run unit tests